JMacalinao/speedtest-influx/README.md

     cd speedtest-influx
     sudo docker-compose up -d

 You can access Grafana from <http://localhost:3000>.
+Configured password is `password`, but I recommend you change it.

 ### All-in-one, using Helm Chart